apple/swift-internals/api-design-guidelines/_conventions.md

-  * **In initializers that should be seen as “full-width type conversions,”** the initial argument should be the source of the conversion, and should be unlabeled.
+  * **In initializers that should be seen as “full-width type conversions,”** the initial argument should be the source of the conversion, and should be unlabelled.

     {{expand}}
     {{detail}}